embroider-build/embroider/docs/peer-dependency-resolution-issues.md

 If some other package named `another-lib` puts `my-example-lib` into its dependencies, then `another-lib` is obligated to either:
  - put `my-example-peer` into its own peerDependencies, so that users of `another-lib` are aware of the need to provide this shared package to keep `my-example-lib` working.
- - or put `my-example-peer`into its own dependencies, producing an entirely self-contained use of `my-example-peer`.
+ - or put `my-example-peer` into its own dependencies, producing an entirely self-contained use of `my-example-peer`.
 This is only appropriate if it's totally fine that users of `another-lib` might get duplicate copies of `my-example-peer` if they happen to use it elsewhere.

 If `another-lib` does neither of those things, the package manager is free to arbitrarily install a duplicate copy of `my-example-peer` or not provide it at all.
-If all the version ranges happen to overlap, often things will work out by luck, only to fail mysteriously later when someone upgrades a dependnecy and they no longer overlap.
+If all the version ranges happen to overlap, often things will work out by luck, only to fail mysteriously later when someone upgrades a dependency and they no longer overlap.

 If your library uses a library that declares peer dependencies, those peer dependencies are fundamentally part of your library's own public API.
 Your users need to know and care about them.
 This is why it's clearest if you declare them as your own peers transitively.